-We asked Organizing Committee member Toon Swings (VIB Tech Watch) about the importance of organizing the RNGS conferences:
+Toon Swings (Life Sciences Technology Specialist at VIB) about the importance of organizing the RNGS conferences:

 "Over the past years VIB’s Revolutionizing Next Generation Sequencing conferences have become highly regarded, must-attend meetings in the field.
 By building a very exciting program and bringing together world-renowned scientists, key-opinion leaders and both established as well as early-stage company executives this meeting puts VIB and Flanders as a whole firmly on the map as a flourishing biotech cluster in Europe and the world.